gohugoio/hugo/content/en/getting-started/configuration.md

 ###### cascade

-Pass down down default configuration values (front matter) to pages in the content tree.
+Pass down default configuration values (front matter) to pages in the content tree.
 The options in site config is the same as in page front matter, see [Front Matter Cascade](/content-management/front-matter#cascade).

 {{% note %}}
 For a website in a single language, define the `[[cascade]]` in [Front Matter](/content-management/front-matter#cascade).
 For a multilingual website, define the `[[cascade]]` in [Site Config](/getting-started/configuration/#cascade).